 HEAL was a collaborative research project conducted by the Tulane University Health Sciences Center and the New Orleans Department of Health.
-The HEAL project was funded by the National Institute of Environmental Health Sciences (NIEHS) and the National Institute for Minority Health and Health Disparities (NCMHD) of the NIH, the deLaski Family Foundation, and the Merck Childhood Asthma Network (MCAN).
+The HEAL project was funded by the National Institute of Environmental Health Sciences and the National Institute for Minority Health and Health Disparities of the NIH, the deLaski Family Foundation, and the Merck Childhood Asthma Network (MCAN).

 The Foundation for the NIH was the umbrella organization for the public/private partnership between MCAN and NIH.